ivan4th/cl-mqtt/README.md

 messaging protocol.
 It's much simpler than complex messaging protocols like AMQP but nevertheless may be quite handy for Internet of Things and many other tasks.
-Among other things, it supports nice WebSocket incapsulation which may be later added to this driver, too.
+Among other things, it supports nice WebSocket encapsulation which may be later added to this driver, too.

 Example code:
 ```cl